maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 Second, Git makes a list of all the objects that the `14` commit depends on: the commit itself, the objects in its tree graph, the ancestor commits of the `14` commit and the objects in their tree graphs.
 It copies all the objects that are in this list but that `alpha` does not have to `alpha/.git/objects/`.

-Third, the contents of the concrete ref file at `alpha/.git/refs/remotes/bravo/master` is set to the hash of the `14` commit.
+Third, the content of the concrete ref file at `alpha/.git/refs/remotes/bravo/master` is set to the hash of the `14` commit.

-Fourth, the contents of `alpha/.git/FETCH_HEAD` is set to:
+Fourth, the content of `alpha/.git/FETCH_HEAD` is set to:

 ```
-hhh	branch 'master' of ../bravo
+132c6a5ba1bb9e0d89c45dc50ba4553f5edd19dc branch 'master' of ../bravo
 ```

 This indicates that the most recent fetch command fetched the `14` commit of `master` from `bravo`.